Can Your Credit Card Help With Coronavirus Travel Cancellations?

 If you’re dealing with travel changes and cancellations, the Chase COVID-19 travel resources webpage recommends reaching out to the travel provider first, whether you booked your trip through Chase Ultimate Rewards or not.
 If the airline or hotel isn’t able to help, Chase has outlined the steps for filing a billing dispute online, if your situation qualifies.

-If you are scheduled to travel on or before June 30, 2020 and your airline is waiving cancellation fees, you can make changes directly with Chase through your My Trips account.
-If your trip is booked after June 30, the bank recommends waiting to request changes until your departure date gets closer since travel providers are still constantly updating their policies.
+If you booked a flight through Chase Ultimate Rewards with points and are scheduled to travel on or before Aug.
+31, 2020 and your airline is waiving cancellation fees, you can make changes directly with Chase through your My Trips account.
+If your trip is booked after August 31, the bank recommends waiting to request changes until your departure date gets closer since travel providers are still constantly updating their policies.

 Citi is also advising travelers to first contact the travel provider they were supposed to travel with to see if there are already ways to cancel or reschedule your trip.
 If your provider isn’t adjusting your charges or your travel isn’t within the next few days, Citi recommends you wait to call the bank until it’s closer to your travel date to minimize your time on hold.
 You’re also encouraged to contact Citi online or through the app.

 If you have the Citi AAdvantage Platinum Select card and a flight discount that expired between March 31, 2020 and May 31, 2021, that discount will now be good for six more months.
 CitiBusiness AAdvantage Platinum Select cardholders with a companion certificate that will expire on Dec.
 31, 2020 now also have six more months to use that perk.

 Will Buying Extra Travel Insurance Help?